GuyRayOv/openweather/README.md

-For manual entries:
+The presentation:

-* The app displays both current and historical weather data.
+* For text box manual entries, the app displays both current and historical weather data.
 * For locations in the JSON file, only current weather data is displayed (no historical data).
-* Maps are displayed for all selected locations.
+* Maps are displayed for all locations.

 📁 **JSON Schema Example**

 {

-&nbsp; "\_note": "Temperature units per location.
+  "\_note": "Temperature units per location.
 F = Fahrenheit, C = Celsius",

-&nbsp; "Chandler": "F",
+  "Chandler": "F",

-&nbsp; "Sydney": "C",
+  "Sydney": "C",

-&nbsp; "Beit Nir": "C",
+  "בית ניר": "C",

-&nbsp; "\_comment": "KEEP THIS LINE LAST"
+  "\_comment": "KEEP THIS LINE LAST"

 }